dbaron/declarative-partial-updates/route-matching-explainer.md

 In addition, the more this is coupled with navigation experiences, the harder it is to script in a way that's both performant and developer friendly.

 Another big issue with using JS is that it requires the caller to properly clean up state.
 This can be tricky when cross-document navigations are involved, as it's not exactly clear when the state needs to be cleared.
+(But it does need to be cleared since the page might be restored from BFCache.)

 ```js
 navigation.addEventListener("navigate", async event => {